Adrenoleukodystrophy

 X-linked Adrenoleukodystrophy; Adrenomyeloneuropathy; Childhood cerebral adrenoleukodystrophy; ALD; Schilder-Addison Complex

-Adrenoleukodystrophy describes several closely related disorders that disrupt the breakdown of certain fats.
+Adrenoleukodystrophy (ALD) describes several closely related disorders that disrupt the breakdown of certain fats.
 These disorders are often passed down (inherited) in families.

 Neonatal adrenoleukodystrophy